subodhchhabra/mac-dev-setup/README.md

     $ brew list --versions

+## GNU core utilities
+The GNU Core Utilities are the basic file, shell and text manipulation utilities of the GNU operating system.
+These are the core utilities which are expected to exist on every operating system.
+However the one's that come preinstalled with Mac are a bit older.

+    $ brew install coreutils
+    # Install GNU `find`, `locate`, `updatedb`, and `xargs`, g-prefixed
+    $ brew install findutils

 ## Bash v4
 Do to lack of Associative Arrays in Bash (Version < 3) i decided to install bash from Homebrew.